jason-horvath/go-card/README.md

 # Go Card!
-Just starting off hashing ou the idea of a credit card module with go.
+Just starting off hashing out the idea of a credit card module with go.
 Validation would is a good start.